svaksha/Julia.jl/Chemistry.md

 + [Cliffords.jl](https://github.com/BBN-Q/Cliffords.jl) :: This library allows for efficient calculation of Clifford circuits by tracking the evolution of X and Z generators (the so-called tableau representation).
 Ref: http://en.wikipedia.org/wiki/Clifford_algebra
 + [pyquante2](https://github.com/rpmuller/pyquante2/) :: PyQuante is a Quantum Chemistry suite written in Python, with Julia support for HF and methods for integrals.
 + [QSimulator.jl](https://github.com/BBN-Q/QSimulator.jl) :: Unitary and Lindbladian evolution of quantum states in Julia.
-+ [Quantumoptics.jl](https://github.com/bastikr/Quantumoptics.jl) :: Quantum optics toolbox is a numerical framework written in Julia that makes it easy to simulate various kinds of quantum systems.
-It is similar to the Quantum Optics Toolbox for MATLAB and its Python equivalent QuTiP.

 ###### Resources
 + [Videos for JuliaQuantum](https://www.youtube.com/channel/UCXeOiWjj3rcYUQqfgelTDWQ) technical talks and meetups.